heisenburger/thingsofinterest/_posts/2016-07-12-tumblr-linguistics.md

 ## Books:
 Richard Dawkins, “The Selfish Gene” (1976)
-Sometimes I just wish dick dorkins would stay in his lane, this was actually not a bad book.
+Though sometimes (all the time) I wish dick dorkins would stay in his lane, this was actually not a bad book.

 </section>